hubgit/mammoth.js/README.md

      each element is expected to be a string representing a single style mapping.
      See "Writing style maps" for a reference to the syntax for style maps.

-  * `includeEmbeddedStyleMap`: by default, if the document contains an embedded style map, then it is combined with the default style map.
-     To ignore any embedded style maps,
-     set `options.includeEmbeddedStyleMap` to `false`.

   * `includeDefaultStyleMap`: by default, the style map passed in `styleMap` is combined with the default style map.
      To stop using the default style map altogether, set `options.includeDefaultStyleMap` to `false`.

   * `convertImage`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
     Set this option to an [image converter](#image-converters) to override the default behaviour.

   * `ignoreEmptyParagraphs`: by default, empty paragraphs are ignored.
     Set this option to `false` to preserve empty paragraphs in the output.

   * `idPrefix`:
     a string to prepend to any generated IDs, such as those used by bookmarks, footnotes and endnotes.
     Defaults to an empty string.

   * `transformDocument`: if set, this function is applied to the document read from the docx file before the conversion to HTML.
     The API for document transforms should be considered unstable.